steinbear/funprojects/brisque/readme.txt

 svm-train (in case of retraining).
 Provided with release (libsvm folder)

+The above binaries are provided for linux.
+However, we are including the source files as well in the folder.
+User can generate the binaries depending on their environment.

 Packages: cmake, opencv

+This link is pretty helpful to install opencv using cmake: http://docs.opencv.org/doc/tutorials/introduction/linux_gcc_cmake/linux_gcc_cmake.html
+CMake makes it easy to port code across LINUX and windows.
+More information about cmake can be obtained at:http://www.cmake.org/cmake/resources/software.html

 Additional files provided with release:

 Binaries: brisquequality
+This binary is provided for LINUX distribution.
+However, the code can be recompiled on a windows environment to generate a windows executable.

 C++ Files:  main.cpp trainModel.cpp  computescore.cpp brisque.cpp (provided with release)
 H Files: brisque.h
-Data Files: range_all, model_all (provided with release) Test Image Files: testimage1.bmp, testimage2.bmp img3.jpg ( images folder)
+Data Files: range_all, model_all (provided with release)

+Test Image Files: testimage1.bmp, testimage2.bmp img3.jpg ( images folder)

 If you need to retrain the model, please download the LIVE Image Quality Database from http://live.ece.utexas.edu/research/quality/subjective.htm.
 We are providing the auxiliary data files associated with live database in text format in livedbfiles folder.

 Note: The code has been written to work on LINUX OS.
+However, with the suggested changes, it can be changed to work with Windows environment as well.
 ========================================================================

 Note on training: